When will Hollywood give the world what it wants: Mel Gibson as Howard the Duck (in just makeup)?1 of 12

 "I was looking down, and I was thinking, This is the best," E! quoted Hammer as saying.
 "Then I stood up, and they turned me around, and I faced a mirror—there was Batman.
 But then it hit me like a ton of bricks—it's not just Batman, it's me!"

-Hammer underwent several months of physical training, including gunwork, in preparation for the Justice League film, only for it to stall out due to the writer’s strike and the success of The Dark Knight.
+Hammer underwent several months of physical training, including gunwork, in preparation for Justice League: Mortal, only for it to stall out due to the writer’s strike and the success of The Dark Knight.

-When Common’s casting as Green Lantern was announced, fans were generally excited – more so for the fact that it was the John Stewart GL theyd’ be seeing, but also for Common and his short film resume to date.
-Originally the plan was for Common to play Green Lantern in Justice League then have a major role in the then-forthcoming Green Lantern movie with Ryan Reynolds.
+When Common’s casting as Green Lantern was announced, fans were generally excited – more so for the fact that it was the John Stewart GL they’d be seeing, but also for Common and his short film resume to date.
+Originally the plan was for Common to play Green Lantern in Justice League: Mortal then have a major role in the then-forthcoming Green Lantern movie with Ryan Reynolds.
 But when the 2008 Justice League production tanked, so did Common’s chances to be John Stewart.

 After being fitted for the Green Lantern costume and undergoing rigorous physical training along side his co-stars, the 2007 writer’s strike put the Justice League movie on hold.
 When the writer’s strike eventually ended, the shifting sands of the superhero film market had changed and WB didn’t see a superhero team movie working at that time.